 How to reach Kargil from Jammu

 I hope the travelogue and information provided above on traveling from Kargil to Srinagar and then to Jammu was of help.
-If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.